RahulChand028/query-mapper/README.md

 # query-mapper

-`query-mapper` is an alternate solution to `graphql` that maintain `REST`. define your request in a json format.
+`query-mapper` is an alternate solution to `graphql` . define your request in a json format.

 It use joi like validator to validate request.